josh-degraw/josh-degraw/README.md

 # Hi there 👋
-I'm a Senior Software Engineer, formerly at Shopify and Pluralsight I'm particularly interested in Typescript, React, Rust, and .NET (C# and F#).
+I'm a Senior Software Engineer, formerly at Shopify and Pluralsight.

+I'm particularly interested in Typescript, React, Rust, and .NET (C# and F#).

 - [DeGraw.dev](http://degraw.dev)